 In today’s cutthroat environment, inventory management has become essential for ensuring a high level of operational effectiveness and returns on investment.
-ABC Analysis is arguably one of the most successful methods that companies adopt to automate their inventory systems.
+ABC analysis in procurement is arguably one of the most successful methods that companies adopt to automate their inventory systems.
 This approach provides businesses with the ability to classify inventory items, enables them to distribute resources efficiently, and reduces costs while enhancing service delivery levels.
+This blog will look into slices of ABC Analysis in detail, including its usage in managing inventories, the best inventory management practices it encourages, and the behavioral model that only serves to enhance this analytical tool further.
+Let’s get to it.

-ABC Analysis is a categorization method that sorts inventory into three classifications, namely A, B, and C, in order to reflect the level of priority, value, and benefit it has to an organization in terms of its revenue.
+ABC analysis in procurement is a categorization method that sorts inventory into three classifications, namely A, B, and C, in order to reflect the level of priority, value, and benefit it has to an organization in terms of its revenue.
 It applies the Pareto Efficiency Principle, which roughly translates as the 80:20 rule, i.e., 80% of the outcome is a result of 20% input.
 In terms of inventory, percentile value (Category A) is limited while it has a high value, and a larger part of the inventory (Category C) has an exceedingly small value with a high number of items.

-Breakdown of categories:
+Breakdown of Categories

 -